dacut/assemyaml/README.md

 have unique keys.

 One document is designated the template.
-This document is written to the output, with all `!Transclude` directives overwritten.
+This document is written to the output, with all `!Transclude` mappings replaced by the assembled values.
 The other documents are called resources.

 ## Simple examples